Fast Scrambling in the Hyperbolic Ising Model: Abstract

 \section{Abstract}

-We investigate many-body chaos and scrambling in the Hyperbolic Ising model, a mixed-field Ising model living in the background of $AdS_{2}$.
-The effect of the curvature is captured by site-dependent couplings obtained from the $AdS_2$ metric applied to a flat nearest neighbor spin chain.
-We show that this model with only local site-dependent nearest neighbor interactions is maximally chaotic, can be classified as a fast scrambler, and saturates the Maldacena-Shenker-Stanford (MSS) bound on chaos for a certain set of parameters, thus making this model one of the few if not the only example where such fast scrambling behavior has been seen without all-to-all or long-range interactions.
-Moreover, the modest resources needed to simulate this model make it an ideal test-bed for studying scrambling and chaos on quantum computers.
+{We investigate many-body chaos and scrambling in the Hyperbolic Ising model, a mixed-field Ising model living in the background of $AdS_{2}$.
+The effect of the curvature is captured by site-dependent couplings obtained from the $AdS_2$ metric applied to a flat nearest-neighbor spin chain.
+Using a combination of out-of-time-ordered correlators (OTOCs), Krylov complexity, and spectral statistics, we present consistent evidence that this model exhibits faster scrambling behavior relative to its flat counterpart.
+In particular, we observe signatures consistent with fast scrambling dynamics emerging from purely local interactions.
+At the system sizes accessible to tensor network simulations, the OTOCs display short-lived exponential growth regimes, from which we extract effective Lyapunov exponents.
+These effective finite-size exponents exhibit a temperature dependence broadly compatible with the Maldacena-Shenker-Stanford (MSS) bound within numerical uncertainty.
+Our results indicate that increasing spatial curvature can significantly decrease scrambling time in systems with only nearest-neighbor interactions, providing a minimal and computationally accessible platform for studying quantum chaos.
+This makes the model a promising test-bed for exploring scrambling and operator growth in near-term quantum simulation architectures.}